 Can I break up my multi-night booking into separate bookings and can I do it all on one account?

-A: I just found out from Booking.com that they’re only honouring one referral bonus per account.
-That being said, if you really wanted to get $40 off per night’s hotel, I would create new accounts for each one.
+A: Booking.com is only honouring one referral bonus per account.
+That being said, if you really wanted to get $25 off per night’s hotel, you could create new accounts for each one.
 It’s a bit of work but could be well worth the effort.